bmwcarit/Emma/doc/readme-emma.md

 ## Limitations
 The devices must have a single linear physical address space:

-* Devices that use for example a Intel 8051 architecture have separate code and data address spaces that both start at address `0x0000`.
+* Devices that use for example an Intel 8051 architecture have separate code and data address spaces that both start at address `0x0000`.
 Devices based on architectures like this can not entirely analysed with Emma.
 * Devices that use for example the ARMv6M architecture have a single linear address space.
     Devices based on architectures like this can be analysed with Emma.